membraneframework-labs/ex_broadcaster/tutorial/1_building_multimedia_application_in_elixir.md

 The last thing we do is to return a module implementing the RTMP client behaviour.
 In many circumstances we would need to implement this behaviour on our own, but since we want to use the Membrane.RTMP.Server with `Membrane.RTMP.Source`, we return `Membrane.RTMP.Source.ClientHandlerImpl` which is a preexisting implementation meant to be used with this common case.

 # Building the pipeline
-Now let’s add a new pipeline module, e.g. `ExBroadcaster.Pipeline` and a simple `start_link/1` implementation that will start the Pipeline module with passed options:
+Now let’s add a new pipeline module, e.g. `ExBroadcaster.Pipeline` and a simple `start_link/1` implementation that will start the Pipeline module with passed options.
+See the [`Membrane.Pipeline` docs](https://hexdocs.pm/membrane_core/Membrane.Pipeline.html) for the full list of available callbacks.
 ```elixir
 defmodule ExBroadcaster.Pipeline do
   use Membrane.Pipeline